-Boxwood’s work has been recognised by prestigious industry awards thirteen times in the past ten years.
-Most recently we were Highly Commended for our work at the 2015 MCA Awards for our work with Arco.
+KPMG Boxwood’s work has been recognised by prestigious industry awards fourteen times in the past fifteen years.
+Most recently we were Finalist at the 2017 Awards with McCarthy & Stone.
+In 2015 we were Highly Commended for our work with Arco in 2015 at the MCA Awards.
 In 2014 we won Project of the Year, as well as the category award for Performance Improvement in the Private Sector for our work with Balfour Beatty.
 We were also Highly Commended in Change Management in the Private Sector for our work with Guardian News & Media.
 We were shortlisted for the Strategy Award for our work with Travelex.

 Arco is a long-established leader in the workplace safety market – but their market was changing rapidly.
 Fierce competition from new players, rising cost pressures and changing customer expectations had seen growth decline significantly.
 Boxwood worked with the business to help them understand what was really important to customers, and what was stopping Arco from delivering it.
 They helped Arco implement a new, more relevant customer value proposition and operating model.
 The results saw operating profit grow 32%, customer satisfaction reach highest –ever levels and colleague engagement scores rise dramatically – helping Arco transform its proud legacy into a sustainable future.